adssdesigns/poetry-pieces-app/README.md

 This version is a structural upgrade, not a visual polish.

-Fully browser-based (no design software required)
-Runs independently on any device (laptop, tablet, kiosk) Word limit increased from 100 → 500 words
+-Fully browser-based (no design software required) -Runs independently on any device (laptop, tablet, kiosk) -Word limit increased from 100 → 500 words
-Timer expanded from 20–60 seconds → 30 seconds to 5 minutes (30-sec increments)
+-Timer expanded from 20–60 seconds → 30 seconds to 5 minutes (30-sec increments)
-Built-in PNG export (no longer a future feature) Letterpress-inspired visual design
+-Built-in PNG export (no longer a future feature) -Letterpress-inspired visual design
-Two distinct composition zones: The Page (canvas) and The Tray (word bank) Free-form placement on the canvas (not grid-restricted)
+-Two distinct composition zones: The Page (canvas) and The Tray (word bank) -Free-form placement on the canvas (not grid-restricted)

 Poetry Pieces has shifted from a guided prototype to a tool that can be used without the creator present.